-In accordance with Chapter 7 of the Canadian Free Trade Agreement (PDF) (formerly the Agreement on Internal Trade), CMTBC grants full registration to practice in BC to Practising RMTs in good standing from Ontario, Newfoundland & Labrador, and New Brunswick.
-While applicants from these provinces are not required to write the entry-to-practice examination, they must complete CMTBC’s Law, Ethics and Professionalism online course and pass the online exam before being granted registration with CMTBC.
+In accordance with Chapter 7 (Labour Mobility) of the Canadian Free Trade Agreement (PDF), CMTBC grants registration to Practising RMTs in good standing from Ontario, Newfoundland & Labrador, New Brunswick, and PEI provided they complete CMTBC’s Law, Ethics and Professionalism online course and pass the online exam before being granted registration with CMTBC.

-Submit the Application for Registration for RMTs from Ontario, Newfoundland/Labrador, and New Brunswick by logging in the Applicant Portal.
+Submit the Application for Registration for RMTs from Ontario, Newfoundland/Labrador, New Brunswick, and PEI by logging in the Applicant Portal.
 Please note that all existing applicants who used the old CMTBC Portal must reactivate their accounts in the new portal.
 To reactivate your account, go to the Applicant Portal and follow the instructions.

 Applicants must ensure that the following documentation is submitted to CMTBC:

 Letter of Good Standing

-A Practising RMT in good standing registered in Ontario, Newfoundland/Labrador, or New Brunswick must arrange for his/her college to provide a Letter of Good Standing directly to CMTBC.
+A Practising RMT in good standing registered in Ontario, Newfoundland/Labrador, New Brunswick, or PEI must arrange for his/her college to provide a Letter of Good Standing directly to CMTBC.
 The letter of good standing can be sent by mail, fax, or email (as a scanned PDF), but must be sent by the college, not by the applicant.
-Emailed letters should be sent to email@example.com.
+Emailed letters should be sent to [email protected].
 In general, CMTBC will only consider a Letter of Good Standing to be valid (1) in the calendar year in which it is received, unless the college sending the letter specifies a different validity period; and (2) as long as the applicant continues to hold active or practicing registration.

 Passport Quality Photo

 Applicants are required to submit a current passport quality photo in the Applicant Portal.
 A current photo is one that is taken no more than six months prior to the application date.